 sessions will it take to regulate my brain?

-results in 8 to 10 sessions.
+to resolve.
 After the brain map is done, we have a better idea

 of all that is going on in the brain and can make a better estimate.

 Neurofeedback is not a magic bullet, but an effective,

 proven scientific method of training the brain to regulate and promote good